-Refer to the WCSS Manual for the Oil Spill COOP Area where the spill is located.
+Refer to the manual for the Oil Spill Co-Op area where the spill is located.
 These manuals contain information regarding equipment, contact lists, control points and information on cleanup and recovery procedures.
-The manuals are located in each district office.
-The website for WCSS is: www.wcss.ab.ca
+The manuals are located in each district offiREDACTEDce.A generic Spill Contingency Manual and equipment locations can be found at: